On subspace designs

-In this paper, we detect those subspaces defining optimal sum-rank metric codes (that is the one satisfying the equality in the Singleton bound, known as maximum sum-rank metric codes) in terms of subspace designs.
-Since the sum-rank metric generalizes the Hamming and rank metrics, this connection extends the well-known connection between linear maximum distance separable codes and arcs in projective spaces for the Hamming metric (see \cite{ball2020arcs} for a survey on this topic) and linear maximum rank distance codes and scattered subspaces/linear sets (see \cite{polverino2020connections}) for the rank metric.
+In this paper, we characterize those subspaces defining optimal sum-rank metric codes (that is the ones satisfying equality in the Singleton bound, known as maximum sum-rank metric codes) in terms of subspace designs.
+Since the sum-rank metric generalizes the Hamming and rank metric, this connection extends the well-known correspondence between linear maximum distance separable codes and arcs in projective spaces for the Hamming metric (see \cite{ball2020arcs} for a survey on this topic) and linear maximum rank distance codes and scattered subspaces/linear sets for the rank metric (see \cite{polverino2020connections}).
 Those subspace designs will be called \emph{optimal subspace designs} (see Section \ref{sec:optimal}).
-By surveying on the known examples of linear MSRD codes, we will exhibit the associated subspace designs.
-Another important way of constructing subspace designs from a fixed one is by using two type of dualities known as ordinary duality and Delsarte duality, the latter one is defined through the connection with sum-rank metric codes.
-We then will explore how to obtain subspace designs from strong subspace designs via the following objects: \begin{itemize} \item Subspace evasive subspaces; \item Intermediate fields; \item High-degree places; \item Cameron-Liebler sets. \end{itemize} Finally, we will study subspace designs with the property of capturing the structure of hyperplanes, that is their elements contain a basis of every hyperplane.
-We call them \textbf{cutting design}, since they represent an extension of the notion of cutting blocking sets recently introduced by Bonini and Borello in \cite{Bonini2021minimal}.
-We then show how to construct cutting designs from known ones of (linear) cutting blocking sets.
+By surveying the known examples of linear MSRD codes, we will show the associated subspace designs.
+Another important way of constructing subspace designs from a fixed one is by using two types of dualities known as ordinary duality and Delsarte duality, the latter one is defined through the connection with sum-rank metric codes.
+We will then explore how to obtain subspace designs from strong subspace designs via subspace evasive subspaces, intermediate fields, high-degree places and Cameron-Liebler sets.
+Finally, we will study subspace designs with the property of capturing the structure of hyperplanes, that is their elements contain a basis of every hyperplane.
+We call them \emph{cutting design}, since they represent an extension of the notion of cutting blocking sets recently introduced by Bonini and Borello in \cite{Bonini2021minimal}.
+We then show how to construct cutting designs from known (linear) cutting blocking sets.
 Similarly to the case of cutting blocking sets, cutting designs are in correspondence with \emph{minimal} sum-rank metric codes.
-Minimal codes attracted attention for their use in secret sharing schemes (see \cite{massey1993minimal}) and very recently in \cite{alfarano2021linearcutting} this notion was extended to the rank metric.
-In this paper we introduce minimal sum-rank metric codes, that naturally extends those in Hamming and rank metrics.
+Minimal codes attracted attention for their use in secret sharing schemes (see \cite{massey1993minimal}) and very recently in \cite{alfarano2022linear} this notion was extended to the rank metric.
+In this paper we introduce minimal sum-rank metric codes, that naturally extend those in the Hamming and rank metric.

-\section{Organization of the paper}
+\subsection{Organization of the paper}